Wesley Hsu

-Wesley Liu Hsu (born 1971) is an American state court judge who serves as a judge of the Los Angeles County Superior Court from California.
-He is a nominee to serve as a United States district judge of the United States District Court for the Central District of California.
+Wesley Liu Hsu (born 1971) is an American lawyer who is serving as a United States district judge of the United States District Court for the Central District of California.
+He previously served as a judge of the Los Angeles County Superior Court from California from 2017 to 2023.

 Early life and education

 While in high school, Hsu's parents were struck and severely injured by a drunk driver while crossing a street.
 His father suffered a broken rib and his mother went into a coma that lasted for two and a half months.
 The driver was sentenced to eight months in jail.
 Hsu, who thought the light sentence was an injustice to his parents, decided to pursue a legal career.
-Hsu received a Bachelor of Arts from Yale University in 1993 and a Juris Doctor from Yale Law School in 1996.
+He received a Bachelor of Arts from Yale University in 1993 and a Juris Doctor from Yale Law School in 1996.

 Career

 From 1996 to 1997, he served as a law clerk for Judge Mariana Pfaelzer of the United States District Court for the Central District of California.
 From 1997 to 2000, he was an associate at Gibson, Dunn and Crutcher LLP in Los Angeles.
-From 2000 to 2017, he served as an assistant United States attorney in the U.S. Attorney's Office for the Central District of California, including from 2008 to 2015 as Chief of the Cyber and Intellectual Property Crimes section and from 2015 to 2017 as executive assistant U.S. attorney.
-On November 2, 2017, Hsu was appointed a judge of the Los Angeles County Superior Court by California Governor Jerry Brown.
+From 2000 to 2017, he served as an assistant United States attorney in the U.S. Attorney's Office for the Central District of California, including from 2008 to 2015 as chief of the Cyber Crimes and Intellectual Property Crimes section and from 2015 to 2017 as executive assistant U.S. attorney.
+On November 2, 2017, Hsu was appointed as a judge of the Los Angeles County Superior Court by California Governor Jerry Brown.
+He left in 2023 when he was commissioned as a federal judge.